Anticyclotomic Euler systems for unitary groups: Introduction

+where the limit is over all sufficiently small compact open subgroups $L \subset \mbf{G}(\mbb{A}_f)$, and $\mathscr{V}$ denotes the $p$-adic sheaf associated with the representation $V$.
 In analogy with the Heegner point case, the Euler system will be obtained as the images of certain classes under this modular parameterisation.
-We also require that $\pi$ satisfies a Siegel ordinarity condition at $p$.
-Briefly, this means that the representation $\pi_p$ contains a vector $\varphi_p$ that is an eigenvector for the Hecke operator $[J \tau J]$, where
+We also require that $\pi = \otimes'_{\ell} \pi_\ell$ satisfies a Siegel ordinarity condition at $p$.
+Briefly, this means that the representation $\pi_p$ contains a vector $\varphi_p$ that is an eigenvector for the Hecke operator $\invs{U}_S \defeq {\mu(\tau)}[J \tau J]$, where